Shensd/G2/README.md

 ### How Do I Use It?

-Because I am top teir lazy and this tool is not finished, here is the current help output:
+G2 is a rather simple tool currently, and doesn't have many command line flags, here is the current help output:

 ```
 G2 - An obfuscated C message generator